teamniteo/handbook/work-process.md

 ## Story Point Estimation

 [Story Point](https://agilefaq.wordpress.com/2007/11/13/what-is-a-story-point/) is an arbitrary measure used by Scrum teams to indicate the effort required to implement a User Story.
 One full time member on sprint should be able to do 10 Story Points.
-To label a User Story, we use [unicode emoticon numbers](http://unicode.org/emoji/charts/full-emoji-list.html#keycap) in title of the issue: 1️⃣, 2️⃣, 3️⃣, 5️⃣, 8️⃣, 1️⃣3️⃣, 2️⃣0️⃣, 4️⃣0️⃣, 1️⃣0️⃣0️⃣
+For labeling User Story estimates, we use [ZenHub Estimates](https://www.zenhub.com/blog/software-estimates/).

-In the step `Needs Story Points`, Scrum Master assigns the User Story to people from whom s/he wants to receive Story Point estimations.
+In the "Vote" step (the User Stories that have ``✋ [vote]`` prefix), Scrum Master assigns the User Story to people from whom s/he wants to receive Story Point estimations.
 Once these people post their story point estimation, they unassign themselves from the User Story.
-The Scrum Master then adds the agreed numbered Story Point label to the title, removes the `Needs Story Points` label and adds label `Product Backlog`.
-This User Story can now be added to Kanban Board Product Backlog for review on next sprint.
+The Scrum Master then adds the agreed numbered Story Point label to the title, removes the ``✋ [vote]`` prefix and moves the User Story to the top of the pipeline.
+This User Story can now be added to the next sprint.

-## User Story Steps Summary:

-1. `Needs User Story` - needs well defined User Story, Scrum Master requests feedback and input from all stakeholders
-2. `Needs Story Points` - needs story points estimation, Scrum Master requests input from people with knowledge about the task
-3. `Product Backlog` - well-defined User Story that can go in the next sprint

-We also have the `Ongoing` label for ongoing tasks.
-These tasks do not get included in sprints, but we acknowledge them by decreasing our sprint story points limit.

 ## Urgent Production Fixes